Innoactive/Hub-Base-Asset-Pipeline/readme.md

 Remote asset pipelines can be scaled individually and independently of the holocloud.

-**Any implementation of a specific asset pipeline (e.g. for pdf files or 3d models in the fbx format) will use this connector package and its base pipeline implementation as a pip package.**
+**Any implementation of a specific asset pipeline will use this connector package and its base pipeline implementation as a pip package.**

-For more information on the architecture of the holocloud ecosystem, please refer to the [holocloud's documentation](https://github.com/Innoactive/Hub-Backend) directly.
+For more information on the architecture of the Innoactive Hub ecosystem, please refer to the [ documentation](https://github.com/Innoactive/Hub-Backend) directly.

 ## How to Use